-2-Year-Old Battling Cancer Gets Suprirse Daddy-Daughter Dance On Last Day Of Chemo
+2-Year-Old Battling Cancer Gets Surprise Daddy-Daughter Dance On Last Day Of Chemo

 Obtaining legal guardianship when Phoenix was just 7-weeks-old, Christina said Phoenix’s biological mother is in active recovery and continues to be part of her life.

-“We are one big support system”
+“We are one big support system.”

-Brett and Christina not only have Phoenix to care for full time, but they also have 4 other children.
+Brett and Christina not only have Phoenix to care for full time, but they also have four other children.
 During this time, Brett is taking off of work to care for the other children and drive back and forth to be with Christina and Phoenix.